 Get active with walks along the South Coast Path, perfect for enjoying the sublime coastal scenery.
 Walk along the Victorian promenade and enjoy well-landscaped gardens.
 Hear ghost stories about Chambercombe Manor.

 Take a picture of Verity, the larger-than-life statue that stands proudly at the harbour, or visit Ilfracombe Museum – there are lots of ways to fill your time.
 When it comes to mealtimes, Ilfracombe has a good number of restaurants with menus that feature high-quality local produce.

 If you love a quieter pace of life, stay in alluring Appledore.
 A small fishing village in North Devon, Appledore is a serene place to simply kick back and watch the world go by.

-Wander through the maze of cobbled streets where hanging baskets add splashes of color outside whitewashed homes.
-Walk along the promenade while tucking into fresh fish and chips or an ice-cream.
-Gaze across for the water for views of Instow village, and perhaps hop on a ferry to visit this neighbor.
+Wander through the maze of cobbled streets where hanging baskets add splashes of colour outside whitewashed homes.
+Walk along the promenade while tucking into fresh fish and chips or ice cream.
+Gaze across for the water for views of Instow village, and perhaps hop on a ferry to visit this neighbour.

-Appledore is well-positioned for day trips to Bideford, with great shopping, a scenic harbor, pastel-colored houses, and many pubs and restaurants.
+Appledore is well-positioned for day trips to Bideford, with great shopping, a scenic harbour, pastel-coloured houses, and many pubs and restaurants.
 You can also take a day trip to Westward Ho!, with literary connections, a nice beach, and green spaces.
 Other ideas include The Big Sheep, the Dinosaur Park, and Combe Martin Wildlife.